codingbyfreddish/Portfolio-Project-4/README.md

 <hr>

 ## Deployment
-* Steps for deployment on [Heroku](https://www.heroku.com/)
+* Steps for early deployment on [Heroku](https://www.heroku.com/)
-    * Fork or clone this github repository.
     * Create a new Heroku app.
-    * Set the Buildpacks to python and node.js (in that order).
+    * Go to Settings,
+        - set the needed Config Vars.
+    * Go to Deploy
-    * Link the heroku app to the repository.
+        - Connect the heroku app to the github repository.
+        - Click on 'Deploy Branch'.

-    * Click on 'deploy'.
+* Steps for final deployment on [Heroku](https://www.heroku.com/)

 <hr>

 ## Credits/Content